SillyNonbinary/SillyNonbinary/README.md

 A SMALL INTRO TO ME!!

 Heyo!!
-I’m Silly also known as Pizza guy or Elliot, Tourist, Lucius, and Light Elliot is there mainly because he's the character I use the most. and I favorite Elliot and Pizza guy
+I’m Silly also known as Pizza guy or Elliot, Lucius, I favorite Elliot and Pizza guy

 -I like crowning ponies of characters I find cool or favorite. then again If you look cool and I see you I will crown you!!